KeoiMadBro/BackupGoogleChrome/README.md

 # BackupGoogleChrome
-Create a zip file which contains all the Chrome's profiles.
+Creates a zip file which contains all the Chrome's profiles.